Codeux-Software/Textual/README.md

 ## Note Regarding Trial Mode

+To avoid patch files and/or a separate repository; the code which is responsible for licensing paid copies of Textual is in the source code that you download from here.

-When you build Textual, it will launch in trial mode because this repository contains the license manage which is used by the trial version of the app.
-If you do not have a license nor plan on obtaining one, then disable the ``TEXTUAL_BUILT_WITH_LICENSE_MANAGER`` flag in the Standard Release configuration file to disable the inclusion of this code at build time.
+If you do not have a license key, then set the ``TEXTUAL_BUILT_WITH_LICENSE_MANAGER`` flag to 0 in the Standard Release configuration file to disable the inclusion of this code at build time.

 ## Building Textual